Additional Library Services

 Donor Receipts + Tax Information + Appraisals

 Donors receive an acknowledgement letter that can be used as a receipt of goods from the Cornish Office of Advancement.
 Letters typically include the receipt date, a brief description of the donation and number of items donated.
 If you require an itemized list of titles, we recommend that you prepare an inventory list of your materials and include a copy of that list with your donations.

 The letter does not include an appraisal of fair market value.
 IRS laws prohibit the Library and its employees from assessing the monetary value of any donated goods or “gifts-in-kind.”

 As a donor, you are responsible for determining your personal tax obligations and whether your donations require appraisal.
 The IRS recommends that the appraisal of books “should be done by a specialized appraiser.”

 For more information about appraising materials donations, please consult IRS Form 561 Determining the Value of Donated Property and IRS Form 8283 Noncash Charitable Contributions.
-If you do not have Internet access, you may call 800-TAX-FORM (800-829-3676) 24 hours a day to have copies of the publications mailed to you.
+You can also call 800-TAX-FORM (800-829-3676) to have copies of the publications mailed to you.
 Consult the forms directly for full details and required documentation.